2014 market season has begun!! Check here each week to find out what's on offer at this

 provide you and your family with healthy safe food that is locally grown.

-other main crops are Hardneck Garlic and Shallots.
+are Hardneck Garlic and French Shallots.
 We also produce a variety of other products such as Honey, Beeswax, Popcorn, Raspberries, Black Walnuts, Morel Mushrooms, and many vegetables available in season.

 Please take a look through our site to learn about the products we offer and how to get them.